VisserSanne/react-for-backend-devs/docs/javascript-basics/operators.md

 console.log(operandEmptyString === secondOperandEmptyString); // true
 ```

 This doesn't make things more easy if you wanna (deep) compare an object though.
-In case of an object it doesn't compare each property.
+In case of an object it doesn't compare each property but it compares the reference.

 ```js title="Deep compare an object"
 const javascriptObject = {